 Generic Name: fentanyl (sublingual) (FEN tan il sub LIN gwal)

-Brand Names: Abstral
+Brand Names: Abstral, Fentora, Subsys

 What is Abstral?

-Before taking Abstral
+Before taking this medicine

-a history of head injury or brain tumor;
+a history of head injury, brain tumor, or seizures;

 low blood pressure, slow heartbeats or other heart rhythm disorder;

 mental illness such as depression, schizophrenia, or hallucinations;

 a personal or family history of drug or alcohol addiction; or